 I have seen some incredible moves that kids are doing on them, the fun and sense of achievement they get is second to none.

-I started off getting my son a cheap aluminium frame kick scooter but with very little time riding it showed why it was so cheap and of course my son lost confidence in it.
+I started off getting my son a cheap aluminum frame kick scooter but with very little time riding it showed why it was so cheap and of course, my son lost confidence in it.

-I then purchased him the Razor A series kick scooter and although he is not performing death defying trick at the skate parks he does little jumps of ramps and curbs on the way to school with all is friends like some sort of scooter gang.
+I then purchased him the Razor A series kick scooter and although he is not performing death-defying tricks at the skate parks he does little jumps off ramps and curbs on the way to school with all his friends like some sort of scooter gang.

 So choosing the right scooter is quite important and depending on how old they are and how long they will be riding on it will always be a big factor.
 It can be easy to go for the lower priced models and think "that will be fine, let’s see how they get on with it".
 That is normally a big mistake, you get what you pay for is still the mantra here!

 If your child does not feel confident on the scooter, then they will never fully commit and it can be quite dangerous if a wheel or other part comes off at the wrong moment!
 I can understand that you might be reluctant to shell out hard earned money on "fads" but this is one piece of equipment that will bring enormous benefits to your child if they take to it.
 The best kick scooters will last for years if looked after properly.